Billy West (silent film actor)

 Billy West (September 22, 1892 – July 21, 1975) was a silent film actor, producer, and director.
 Active during the silent film era, he is best known as the premier Charlie Chaplin impersonator.
 He was a star in his own right, appearing in more than 100 films for nine different companies.
 Beyond acting, he also directed short comedies in the 1910s and '20s, and produced films.
-West retired as an actor in 1935, but remained in the employ of Columbia Pictures into the 1950s.
+West retired as an actor in 1935, when he was working in small roles for Columbia Pictures.
+In 1940 he resumed his career as a director, making three features for Monogram Pictures.
+He remained in Columbia's employ, behind the scenes, into the 1950s.